MrDave1999/SimpleResults/README.md

 #### Using TranslateResultToActionResult as an action filter

-You can also use the `TranslateResultToActionResult` filter to translate the Result object to [ActionResult](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionresult?view=aspnetcore-7.0).
+You can also use the [TranslateResultToActionResult](https://mrdave1999.github.io/SimpleResults/api/SimpleResults.TranslateResultToActionResultAttribute.html) filter to translate the Result object to [ActionResult](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionresult?view=aspnetcore-7.0).

-`TranslateResultToActionResult` class will internally call the `ToActionResult` method and perform the translation.
+`TranslateResultToActionResultAttribute` class will internally call the `ToActionResult` method and perform the translation.

 **Example:**
 ```cs